pemtajo/badge-readme/README.md

 # badge-readme
 Add badges only from Acclaim (for now), in your Readme.

+_Attention: the data access is public, but it is the individual responsibility of whoever shares the reported data_

 ## Prep Work

 1. You need to update the markdown file(.md) with 2 comments.
 You can refer [here](#update-your-readme) for updating it.